 Brake on the Inclines

-If you’re used to driving an automatic, then you’ve probably been stopped on an incline in the past, with nothing but your torque converter holding you in place.
-And torque converters can handle that, but DCTs will incur some wear and tear from this because asking clutch discs to hold a car in place is really a lot to ask from the clutch of your vehicle if you want it to live a long and healthy life.
+If you’re used to driving an automatic, then you’ve probably been stopped on a mild incline in the past, foot off the brake pedal, with nothing but your torque converter holding you in place.
+And torque converters can handle that, but DCTs will incur some wear and tear from this.
+This is similar to a traditional manual transmission because asking clutch discs to hold a car in place is really a lot to ask from the clutch of your vehicle if you want it to live a long and healthy life.
 Use your brakes so that they’re taking the strain rather than the clutch.
-This is for parking as well, when you really should engage your parking brake so that it can be what holds your vehicle in place.
+This goes for parking as well, when you really should engage your parking brake so that it can be what holds your vehicle in place.

 DCT: Not a Manual, Not an Automatic

 Sure, a DCT isn’t a true manual, and many purists will argue that you lose the feel of changing your own gears.
 But you’ll notice those same purists aren’t in a hurry to pull the synchros out of their stick shift transmission and try to pull off gear changes without some assistance.
 The truth is that very few of us have lived in an era where shifts were totally unassisted.
 How you use that assistance is also a valuable skill, and unlike a continuously variable transmission, a DCT has true gears that are shifted and give you the feeling of driving a manual.
 With paddle shifters, the only thing you’re really missing out on is the clutch pedal feel and the cool factor associated with grabbing your shifter and flinging it around like a Fast and the Furious extra.
 The DCT can pull off gear shifts much faster than a human foot will ever be capable of, and if you know what you’re doing, they can also be a lot of fun.